lextm/jekyll-theme-chirpy/_posts/2007-4-24-localization-in-net-2-0.md

 I have to confess it is still hard to localize a project even with the help of Visual Studio and .NET Language Localizator 2 for .NET 2.
 So, before any exercise, think twice.

-And you see, that is why I hadn’t localize CBC even though so many Chinese users asked me to.
+And you see, that is why I hadn't localize CBC even though so many Chinese users asked me to.